 advertising.
 It does this by downloading an application that conducts Web searches and clicks on the results.
 This is known as click fraud

-, which is a very lucrative business for malware creators.
+, which is a highly lucrative business for malware creators.

 The threat is also capable of downloading other threats on to the compromised computer, some of which may be Misleading Applications that display bogus information about threats found on the computer and scare the user into purchasing fake antivirus software

 to remove the bogus threats.
 It is also capable of downloading updates of itself to improve and/or fix functionality of the threat.

 It is also know to download software onto compromised computers in order to mine bitcoins